How Does the Internet of Things Affect Data Security?

 Gartner, the world’s leading IT research and advisory company, predicts that by 2020 the number of IoT devices will go beyond 24 billion, with businesses and governments being the biggest adopters of IoT solutions, because it is expected that IoT would help to significantly lower operating costs and increase productivity.

-IoT allows users to remotely switch devices on and off, control temperature gauges and lightning, monitor and manage home.
+IoT allows users to remotely switch devices on and off, control temperature gauges and lightning, monitor and manage a home.
 Connected devices are now enabled to communicate with each other and exchange data with little or no human intervention.
 IoT makes life more fun, but at the same time it raises a wide range of data security and privacy issues.

 IoT and data security